mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 python el8_migrate_locale.py precheck-index --out index.out
 python el8_migrate_locale.py precheck-table --pre_upgrade --out table.out
 ```

 The subcommand `precheck-index` checks each database for indexes involving columns of type `text`, `varchar`, `char`, and `citext`, and the subcommand `precheck-table` checks each database for range-partitioned tables using these types in the partition key.
 The option `--pre_upgrade` lists the partition tables with the partition key using built-in collatable types.

+Examine the output files to identify which indexes and range-partitioned tables are affected by the `glibc` GNU C library changes.
+The provided information will help you estimate the amount of work required during the upgrade process before you perform the OS upgrade.

+ Note that the `--pre_upgrade` option only reports tables based on the metadata available.
+We recommend you use the `precheck-table` option before the OS upgrade, and run it again without the `--pre_upgrade` option after the OS upgrade has completed, in order to verify the table data in the partition key.
+This will return the exact tables that you need to address, which can be the same or a subset of the tables reported before the upgrade.

 These two script commands will effectively execute the following queries on each database within the cluster: